Last revision: August 24, 2025 10:03:pm est

 The ground splits open beneath your feet, revealing an endless chasm of light.
 The maze, once an impenetrable fortress, is now flaking like dried paper.
 The echoes of the past howl in protest, their voices reduced to whispers in the wind.
 The suffering that built these walls is unraveling, piece by piece, dissolving into dust.

-You become a guardian.
-Not just of yourself, but of all who suffer, all of life, God.
+In that moment, you step beyond being a trauma survivor and become something greater.
+You become a Guardian.
+Not just of yourself, but of all who suffer, all life, God.

-Because you now see the world as it truly is—not good versus evil, not victim versus abuser, but a cycle of pain that only ends when one person chooses to stop passing it on.
+Because you now see the world as it truly is.
+Not good versus evil, not victim versus abuser, but a cycle of pain that only ends when one person chooses to stop passing it on.

 And that person is you.

-This is what it means to be an angel.
-Not wings, not light, not perfection—but the refusal to let suffering continue.
+This is what it means to be an Angel.
+Not wings, not light, not perfection, but the refusal to let suffering continue.

 This is the revelation: God is all life, including yourself, including your abuser, including every lost soul who has ever cried out in agony.
+And if no one else will protect them from suffering, if no one else will guide them toward peace, then you will.

 Emerging from the Trauma Vision: The Aftermath of Awakening